 High School Specials for 15-18 Year Olds

 - Placement locations: San Cristobal Island

-- TYPES OF PLACEMENTS: Care centres and the Galapagos National Park
+- Types of placements: Care centres and conservation work with the Galapagos National Park

 - Accommodation: Shared volunteer houses or host families